 I headed over to TinEye to see what I could find out.
 TinEye is a reverse image search engine.
 It’s super handy (and a little bit scary) because it indexes billions of images, and can tell you if your image has been used elsewhere, even if it has been modified.

 As it turns out, I was right.
 It was familiar because her logo had been used before.
-Jill’s logo was clip art.
+Jane’s logo was clip art.

 (Cue music… dun dun DUN!)